bondarchuk 2 years ago

 Because they totally fail to follow the UI guidelines introduced in the early 1980s and adopted across almost all OSes by the start of the 1990s onwards, they are extremely distracting and constantly get in my way.

-ape4 a year ago
+ape4 2 years ago

 Not to be confused with grindr.com